Who Wants to Be a Millionaire (American game show): Merchandise

 Ludia made a Facebook game based on Millionaire available from 2011 to 2016.
 This game featured an altered version of the shuffle format, condensing the number of questions to twelve—eight in round one and four in round two.
 Contestants competed against eight other Millionaire fans in round one, with the top three playing round two alone.
 There was no "final answer" rule; the contestant's responses were automatically locked in.
 Answering a question correctly earned a contestant the value of that question, multiplied by the number of people who responded incorrectly.
 Contestants were allowed to use two of their Facebook friends as Jump the Question lifelines in round one, and to use the Ask the Audience lifeline in round two to invite up to 50 such friends of theirs to answer a question for a portion of the prize money of the current question.

+In September 2018, Sony Pictures Television, in collaboration with Uken Inc., released a mobile edition of Millionaire for iOS and Android.
+The rules are similar to the 2015-2019 format of Millionaire, though this version features fifteen questions and a 30-second time limit for each question.
+Additionally, the money tree is based on the 2009-2010 tree on the syndicated version of the show.
+Players can unlock new cities and win prizes as they progress through the game.

+In December 2023, Sony Pictures Television released a mobile version of Millionaire for iOS based on the original 1999-2008 format of the show.
+This version also includes the addition of Switch the Question as a fourth lifeline which can be used from the start of the game.
+Players are also able to play a "Champions" edition of Millionaire, which features questions that have been used on-air since the show began.

+Album

-AlbumWho Wants to Be a Millionaire: The Album (Celador Records), by Keith Strachan, Matthew Strachan, and various artists, was released August 1, 2000, and features songs based on the show.
+Who Wants to Be a Millionaire: The Album (Celador Records), by Keith & Matthew Strachan, with additional tracks by Amoure, was released August 1, 2000, and features songs based on the show.